nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The order of the keywords does not matter. e.g. `pants long` will match `long pants`
 - Only the name of the item is searched.
 - Only full words will be matched. e.g. `key` will not match `Keychain`
-- Items matching at least one keyword will be returned (i.e. OR search). e.g. `shirt` will return `dress shirt`, `collared shirt`
+- Items matching at least one keyword will be returned. e.g. `shirt` will return `dress shirt`, `collared shirt`

 Example(s):